Leone-Migone/TennisPredictor/README.md

 Surface-specific Elo ratings (hard, clay and grass).
 Separate Elo systems were maintained for each surface and updated chronologically after every match.
 The addition of surface-specific Elo provided the largest improvement so far, increasing accuracy from 64.58% to 65.30%.

+09/06/2026
+Experimented with Random Forest as an alternative model.
+Despite its ability to model non-linear relationships, it performed worse than Logistic Regression on the current feature set.

+This suggested that the existing features mainly provided linear predictive information.

+10/06/2026
+Implemented a recent-form feature based on the previous ten matches played by each player.
+Players with no previous matches were assigned a neutral form value of 0.5.

+The addition of recent form had little impact on overall performance.

+10/06/2026
+Designed and implemented a surface-specific Elo system.
+Separate ratings were maintained for:

+- Hard courts
+- Clay courts
+- Grass courts

+For each match, only information available before that match was used to compute Elo differences.
+Surface Elo provided the largest improvement seen so far and highlighted the importance of court surface in tennis.

+11/06/2026
+Introduced a general Elo rating in addition to the surface-specific ratings.
+The idea was to combine overall player strength with surface specialisation.

+This resulted in a further improvement and produced the best performance obtained so far.

+11/06/2026
+Replaced Logistic Regression with XGBoost in order to capture non-linear relationships between features.
+Tuned several hyperparameters, including:

+- Number of trees
+- Maximum tree depth
+- Learning rate
+- Row subsampling
+- Column subsampling

+XGBoost achieved the highest accuracy of the project so far, approximately 65.4%.

+12/06/2026
+Investigated whether recovery time affected match outcomes by introducing a rest-days feature.
+The feature measured the number of days since each player's previous match.

+Contrary to expectations, adding rest days reduced model accuracy.
+This suggests that recovery time alone does not adequately capture fatigue or match sharpness.

 ## Models
 #### 1.Baseline Logistic Regression
 The baseline model used only a small number of pre-match features: